hbsmith/serow/module_ko_to_rn/README.txt

 The script can also provide a combined set of rules for each reaction across all modules.
 This is basically just a union of all sets associated with each reaction.

-Modules whose definitions are made up of
+Modules whose definitions are made up of other modules are not included.

 ############################################
 USAGE